Henry H. Shires: Bishop

 On April 19, 1950, Shires was elected suffragan bishop of California during a diocesan convention.
-He was consecrated on September 29, 1950, in Grace Cathedral by Presiding Bishop Henry Knox Sherrill.
+He was consecrated on September 29, 1950, in Grace Cathedral with Presiding Bishop Henry Knox Sherrill as primary consecrator.
 He retired in 1958 but served as an archdeacon until a successor was elected and consecrated in 1960.
-He died on April 29, 1961, at his home of a heart attack.
+He died at his home of a heart attack on April 29, 1961.
 His son, Henry Millis Shires, became an Episcopal priest and was professor of New Testament at the Episcopal Theological Seminary in Cambridge, Massachusetts.